actionhero/actionhero/docs/README.md

 # Actionhero Docs / www.actionherojs.com

+## Do not publish to the `gh-pages` branch directly.
+Make any changes in a PR to master.

 This folder contains the build files for www.actionherojs.com (which are served by github-pages)

 We use [Jekyll](http://jekyllrb.com/) to build and compile this site, and host it for free on [Github Pages](http://pages.github.com/).
 Pages can be written in markdown or HTML, and Jekyll will build the site.